Nagasaki45/blog.leverstone.me/content/Tutorials/remote_tidal_cycles_jamming_setup.rst

 We used a 2nd computer that takes mixer's output and streams it back to the live coder over zoom.

 The entire system looks something like this.
+The area in blue is for the laptop running tidal and the area in pink is the SC + hardware synth end of the system.

 .. image:: /images/tidal_remote_diagram.jpg
   :alt: TidalCycles logo